 If you purchase ADSs in this offering, you will pay more for your ADSs than the amount paid by our existing shareholders for their ordinary shares on a per ADS basis.
-As a result, you will experience immediate and substantial dilution of approximately \$10.00 per ADS, representing the difference between the initial public offering price of \$12.00 per ADS and our net tangible book value per ADS as of June 30, 2010, after giving effect to the automatic conversion of our preferred shares, immediately upon the completion of this offering and net proceed, to us from this offering.
+As a result, you will experience immediate and substantial dilution of approximately \$8.29 per ADS, representing the difference between the assumed initial public offering price of \$10.00 per ADS, the mid-point of the estimated range of the initial public offering price, and our net tangible book value per ADS as of June 30, 2010, after giving effect to the automatic conversion of our preferred shares, immediately upon the completion of this offering and net proceed, to us from this offering.
 In addition, you may experience further dilution to the extent that our ordinary shares are issued upon the exercise of share options.